 The trick to bagging this round is to land a good combination anywhere during that round.
 Then, raise the stakes aggressively after the river is displayed.
 That is usually enough to force your opponents into submission and leave you with the winnings.

-While bluffing is a great strategy to use at a poker table, you must use it at appropriate times to maximize its effect.
-The timing and frequency of your bluffs will determine how successful you are when trying to fool your opponents.
+While bluffing is a great strategy to use at a poker table, you must use it at appropriate times to maximise its effect.
+The timing and frequency of your bluffs will determine your success when trying to fool your opponents.

-By using it too often, the other players will realize that you are taking chances, and the more experienced players will look to exploit that weakness in your gameplay.
+By using it too often, the other players will realise that you are taking chances, and the more experienced players will look to exploit that weakness in your gameplay.

-Your gameplay should involve not only skill and strategy but also your ability to observe and manipulate your opponents to your advantage.
+Your gameplay should involve skill and strategy and your ability to observe and manipulate your opponents to your advantage.
 Employing solid bluffing will undoubtedly help you on your quest to conquer the table.